liquibase/liquibase-docs/scripts/redirect_creation/README.md

 This workflow is as follows:

 1. Documentation team members publish updated content to a staging site directly from their content management system (Flare).
-2. They then create a Pull Request (PR) from a new branch to the `stage` branch that adds or updates 301 redirects in the `repo/scripts/redirect_creation/variables.tf` file.
+2. They then create a Pull Request (PR) from a new branch to the `master` branch that adds or updates 301 redirects in the `repo/scripts/redirect_creation/variables.tf` file.
-3. The creation of the PR runs `send-redirects-to-staging.yml` which automatically stages redirect changes to `s3://stage-docsstageliquibasecom-origin` (in `liquibase-admin`) for preview
+3. The creation of the PR runs `send-redirects-to-staging.yml` which automatically stages redirect changes to `s3://stage-docsstageliquibasecom-origin` (in `liquibase-admin`) for preview.
-4. The Docs team then previews/verifies both content and redirects on the staging site
+4. The Docs team then previews/verifies both content and redirects on the staging site.
-5. Finally, the 301 redirects can be released to production by creating a PR from the `stage` branch to the `master` branch.
-It will trigger `send-redirects-to-production.yml`.
-6. This same workflow will copy the website content from `s3://stage-docsstageliquibasecom-origin` to `s3://prod-docsliquibasecom-origin` (in `liquibase-admin`)
+5. Finally, the 301 redirects can be released to production by running `send-redirects-to-production.yml` action via manual trigger.
+This same workflow will copy the website content from `s3://stage-docsstageliquibasecom-origin` to `s3://prod-docsliquibasecom-origin` (in `liquibase-admin`).
-7. At this point the public documentation website for Liquibase should be fully up to date.
+6. At this point the public documentation website for Liquibase should be fully up to date.